 Once the Volunteer Registration Form is Complete, the volunteer will be informed to the level of volunteer that will be assigned.
-To Access volunteer form, select the 'Click Here' button below.
-Then, return form to:
+Return form to

 Human Resources Director

 - Each school or the central office will determine the level of the volunteer’s planned activities based on the attached guidelines.

 - If the volunteer’s activities will include level 3 activities (unsupervised interaction with students), a designated school employee will contact Personnel (Kent Richardsonemail@example.com - 229.758.5592) to arrange for fingerprinting/background check.
 Payment for the background check may be provided by the volunteer or funds designated by the local school or parent teacher organization.
 Volunteers may not participate in level 3 activities until they have been cleared by Personnel.
 Volunteer background check must be repeated once every five (5) years.

 - Each school or the central office will advise the volunteer to complete a volunteer release form.

 - Designated MCSS personnel will make a copy of the volunteer’s state-issued photo identification.

 - For level 2 volunteers, MCSS personnel will go to the Georgia and federal sex offender registry websites, search for the individual and complete the bottom portion of the volunteer release form.

 - If the prospective volunteer is a registered sex offender or fails the background check, volunteer is disqualified from all volunteer activities.
 MCSS will keep volunteer release forms, for disqualified volunteers, on file in the main office.